sethmwebi/code-challenge/README.md

 1. It assumes the employee does not have a loan and therefore does not implement the infringement benefit tax
 2. For NSSF calculations, the program assumes a pensionable pay of atleast ksh.
 7,000
+3. It assumes that an individual is not disabled